FAQ Pads

 How do I deal with pad changes when I’m away from home?

-Thanks to the wings with snaps, our pads are folding perfectly into little squares that you can pack and take away in your purse.
-While on period, you may want to have two extra pads with you and a small plastic bag to store the used pad.
-For an eco-friendlier solution, instead of a plastic bag, you can choose our wet-bag solution for pads.
-This can be used as storage for the pads in your bag and can be the perfect companion for when period pops by surprise.Â
+Thanks to the wings with snaps, our pads fold perfectly into small squares that you can store in your purse and take with you.
+When you have your period, you should have two extra pads and a small plastic bag to store the used pad.
+For a more environmentally friendly solution, you can choose our wet bag solution for pads instead of a plastic bag.
+This can be used to store the pads in your bag and is the perfect companion when your period comes as a surprise.

 Can I wear reusable pads when swimming?